cffdrs/website_en/docs/tutorials/hourly_FWI_python.md

 3. *Clone* the whole repository to your computer with Git.
 See the [GitHub documentation](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github) for more information.
 4. *Fork* the repository to create a new repository on GitHub.
 See the [GitHub documentation](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github) for more information.

-Besides the files, ensure you have the required R packages, which are listed at <a href="../../code/FWI2025_Python#packages" target="_self">FWI2025_Python#packages</a>.
+Besides the files, ensure you have the required Python packages, which are listed at <a href="../../code/FWI2025_Python#packages" target="_self">FWI2025_Python#packages</a>.

 ## Data
 **PRF2007_hourly_wx.csv** contains hourly weather recorded from a Petawawa Research Forest (PRF) weather station during the 2007 field season.
 The data has no gaps and is sorted sequentially by time, which is a requirement for FWI2025 input data.
-If you would like guidance on how to fill in missing weather data for your situation, check the [CFFDRS Weather Guide](https://ostrnrcan-dostrncan.canada.ca/handle/1845/219568) or [reach out to us](../../contact)!

 The column headers are those required for hourly FWI calculations, details of which can be found at <a href="../../code/FWI2025_Python#input-dataframe" target="_self">FWI2025_Python#input-dataframe</a>.
-Grassland curing (`percent_cured`) and solar radiation (`solrad`) are not included, but these are optional inputs and they will be automatically calculated if not provided.
+Grassland fuel load (`grass_fuel_load`), grassland curing (`percent_cured`) and solar radiation (`solrad`) are not included, but these are optional inputs and they will be automatically calculated if not provided.
+There is a column for UTC offset (`timezone`) which will be used by default in the `hFWI()` function.

 ## Steps
 Open the **tutorial_hourly_FWI.py** code file.
 You can either follow the code and comments in the file or continue on this page (both include the same code and content).